NATIONAL PANDA DAY

 Native to China, giant pandas are members of the Bear (Ursidae) family.
 Their rapidly shrinking habitat is a major cause for concern.
 As an endangered species, successful panda breeding programs are rare.
 In the wild, there are approximately only 1,864 (according to the World Wide Fund for Nature) and 100 living in zoos around the world.

-With their white face and black eyes and body, Panda bears are easily identifiable.
-However, despite their sweet disposition, they tend to isolate themselves in the wild.
+With their white face and black eyes and body, panda bears are easily identifiable.
+However, their black and white coloring was designed for their natural habitat.
+They disappear into the snowy mountains and temperate forests of southwest China.
+And despite their sweet disposition, they tend to isolate themselves in the wild.
 They eat mostly plants and do not hibernate in the winter like many other bears.

 HOW TO OBSERVE #NationalPandaDay